lokama/cloudstack-scripts/README.md

 ## Overview

-Helpful cloudstack script(s) to show what's going on with your resources on cloudsatck.
+Helpful cloudstack script to show what's going on with your cloudsatck.

+## Features

+### Resource
+* Resource usage by project
+* Resource usage/capacity by hypervisor cluster
+* Resource usage/capacitu by zone

+### System vm's
+* Details about every virtual router
+* State of system vms

+### Userdata
+* List virtual machines are using userdata
+* Reset userdata per project id

+### Load Balancer
+* List load balancer by project or account

+### Virtual Machines
+* List virtual machines and its details (hypervisor host, project)

 ## Requirements